-Guy Dwyer is a senior associate in Baker McKenzie's Sydney office, practising primarily in environmental, planning and climate change law.
+Guy Dwyer is a special counsel in Baker McKenzie's Sydney office, practising primarily in environmental, planning and climate change law.

 He is valued for his ability to effectively identify the key environmental and planning law issues arising from a client's proposed course of action.
 Guy draws on his deep knowledge and experience in environment and planning matters to clearly and efficiently communicate advice in a manner that suits the needs of the client.

 Guy has significant experience in advising clients on various aspects of environmental law, particularly in the context of major projects and developments worth millions of dollars.
 Aspects of environmental law he has previously advised clients on include planning, biodiversity, Aboriginal cultural heritage, pollution, contaminated land, environmental due diligence, waste and water.
 He has previously advised and acted for clients on environmental and planning law matters in various sectors, particularly the mining, resources and commercial development sectors.

 Prior to joining Baker McKenzie, Guy worked as a senior associate in a leading environmental and planning law practice of an international law firm in Sydney.
 He was previously an Associate to the Honourable Justice Preston, Chief Judge of the NSW Land and Environment Court, and has previously lectured or tutored in various law subjects at Macquarie Law School.